newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 ### Calculating Date Differences
 - `TIMESTAMPDIFF(unit, datetime_expr1, datetime_expr2)` - Calculates the difference between two dates.
 This is equivalent to `EXTRACT(EPOCH FROM datetime_expr1 - datetime_expr2)` and converting the `EPOCH in seconds` to desired unit.
-Make sure datetime_expr1 and datetime_expr2
-are explicit date time object in PostgreSQL.
+Make sure datetime_expr1 and datetime_expr2 are explicit date time object in PostgreSQL.

-  - Example: `SELECT TIMESTAMPDIFF(YEAR, '1992-06-25 05:15:37', NOW());`
+ - Example: `SELECT TIMESTAMPDIFF(YEAR, '1992-06-25 05:15:37', NOW());` where the datetime string should be in the same format as `NOW()`.

 - We can also use `DATE_ADD()` and `DATE_SUB()` with `INTERVAL quantity unit`.
 Note the syntax difference: PostgreSQL is flexible using `INTERVAL '10 DAYS'` or `INTERVAL '10 DAY'`.

   - Example: `SELECT DATE_ADD('2024-08-01', INTERVAL 10 DAY) AS new_date;`